blUeBUg200/soc-operations/README.md

 - APT 29 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT29.svg)
 - APT 30 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT30.svg)

-The combination of TTP by both threat groups is compiled with the help of MITRE Navigator and the output will look something like [this](https://github.com/blUeBUg200/soc-operations/blob/main/APT_Combined.svg)

-No we have list of TTPs for which we need to create detection usecases.

-There are plenty of resources which will help building the usecase repositiory.
+The combination of TTP by both threat groups is compiled with the help of MITRE Navigator and the output will look something like [this](https://github.com/blUeBUg200/soc-operations/blob/main/APT_Combined.svg).
+No we have list of TTPs for which we need to create detection usecases.There are plenty of resources which will help building the usecase repositiory.
 Listing few sites for reference,

 - [Redcanary](https://redcanary.com/threat-detection-report/threats/)
 - [Sigma](https://github.com/SigmaHQ/sigma/tree/master/rules)

+> IOC based intelligence should be collected with the help of Threat Intelligence Platform such as MISP.

-### Age:II.M3 - Risk Remediation Analysis**
+### Age:II.M3 - Risk Remediation Analysis

 During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
 Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.
-However, this is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
+> This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
 If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)

 ## Age III